open-science-promoters/contibutor_manager/README.md

 - Information about co-authors should be saved
 - Drag and drop way to create author lists
-- Information (author name + affiliation) should be imported from papers metadata (from orcid? via crossref?)
+- Information (author name + affiliation) should be imported from papers metadata (from orcid? via crossref?, datacite? see https://commons.datacite.org)

 ## Tools and communities to approach